Murrells Inlet Watershed Planning

 The Murrells Inlet watershed is located in the Long Bay region of South Carolina and drains into the Atlantic Ocean.
-The estuary contains high-salinity, which creates an ideal habitat for shellfish.
-The estuary’s high productivity supports the Murrells Inlet local economy, which is centered around coastal tourism.
+The estuary contains high-salinity seawater, which creates an ideal habitat for shellfish.
+The estuary’s high biological productivity supports the Murrells Inlet local economy, which is centered around coastal tourism.
 However, high fecal bacteria contamination has threatened the shellfish industry due to closures of important oyster beds.
-A watershed-based plan has been put into action to remedy the effects of the fecal bacteria pollution.
+A watershed-based plan has been put into action to reduce fecal bacteria pollution.

 Why the plan was developed

 - To remediate long standing fecal bacteria pollution causing shellfish bed closures.

 - Required by SC DHEC TMDL issued in 2005